VenKamikaze/mediagoblin-html5-multi-upload/README.md

-mediagoblin-html5-multi-upload (0.6.0-dev)
+mediagoblin-html5-multi-upload (0.5.0-dev)
 ==============================

-Mediagoblin v0.6.0-dev html5 multi-upload plugin
+Mediagoblin v0.5.0-dev html5 multi-upload plugin

-This was based against mediagoblin v0.4.1 and then updated to work with 0.6.0-dev (git clone of 2013-10-08).
+This was based against mediagoblin v0.4.1 / 0.5.0-dev (early git clone, around 2013-08-26).
-May not work against later versions of mediagoblin as it depends on functions in the standard upload form, but please give it a try, let me know how you go.
+Does not work against 0.6.0-dev, and possibly not even for release v0.5.0 as it depends on functions in the standard upload form which have changed between releases.

-To deploy, put the files from this github repository in your mediagoblin/plugins/ directory Then, do:
+To deploy, put the files from this github repository (0.5.0-dev branch) in your mediagoblin/plugins/ directory Then, do:
 <pre>
 echo '[[mediagoblin.plugins.html5-multi-upload]]' >> /path/to/mediagoblin/mediagoblin_local.ini